catwithtudou/new_blog/docs/os/mit6s081/notes/lec1.md

     - must previously have been opened
     - an FD connects to a file/pipe/socket/&c
     - a process can open many files, have many FDs

-- **UNIX convention: fd 0 is "standard input", 1 is "standard output"**
+!!! note "**UNIX convention: fd 0 is "standard input", 1 is "standard output"**"
     - programs don't have to know where input comes from, or output goes
     - they can just read/write FDs 0 and 1

 - second read() argument is a pointer to some memory into which to read
 - third argument is the number of bytes to read
     - read() may read less, but not more